 29 x 21 x 10 cms

 I made a quire ('cahier') from each of the single leaves which have been cut up.
 There is clearly a recto and verso (top side and bottom side) of each folium.
-The leaves are not trimmed but retain their own shape which can be seen in from the paper maquette.
+The leaves are not trimmed but retain their own shape which can be seen from the paper maquette.
 Each quire is sown with a figure of 8 binding process using 3 sewing stations.
 The large veins of the leaves provide the support for the sewing structure.

 livre bio was shown at Atelier Vis-à-Vis in Marseille, France in 2017.

 Wood, Icelandic dry wool, Majorelle blue

 200 x 100 x 100 cm

 The Anemometer was made for the RHS award-winning (2009) Walled Garden in the grounds of Bangor Castle, N. Ireland.
 I researched the Garden's history from its creation in the 1850s, through its decline and subsequent reconstruction in 2008.
 The basis of my anemometer is a Victorian model from 1846 which operated with 4 hemispherical cups.
 During the reconstruction of the Garden there were some issues with the prevalence of the plant Mare's Tail.
 I have used the idea of a Mare's Tail to modify the Victorian anemometer.
 The Anemometer is dynamic and spins around in the wind but it functions aesthetically rather than scientifically.

 Mare's Tail was shown at the ForM Sculpture Exhibition, N. Ireland in 2017.